In this article we are looking at taking benefits in phases, to help with this we’ll show the different impacts using a case study.

 |Annual allowance for future contributions||£40,000||£4,000|

-1 Emergency tax codes will normally apply resulting in an initial overpayment of tax.
+1 Emergency tax codes will normally apply resulting in an initial overpayment of tax; the calculations above shows the position once Nabeel has received his overpayment from HMRC.
 Nabeel’s full personal allowance will be used when his UFPLS is paid, meaning only £2,859 would be liable to basic rate income tax

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.